Research

 Brady, T. F., Störmer, V., and Alvarez, G. A. (2016).
 Working memory is not fixed capacity: More active storage capacity for real-world objects than simple stimuli.
 Proceedings of the National Academy of Sciences, 113(27), 7459-7464.
 PDF.

-Chunharas, C., Rademaker, R. L., Sprague, T. C., Brady, T.F., and Serences, J. (2019).
-Separating memoranda in depth increases visual working memory performance.
-Journal of Vision, 19(4), doi:10.1167/19.1.4.
+Chunharas, C., Rademaker, R. L., Brady, T.F., and Serences, J. (2022).
+An adaptive perspective on visual working memory distortions.
+Journal of Experimental Psychology: General.
+PDF.
 Preprint.
-PDF.
+OSF Data/Stimuli/Analysis.

 Statistical learning and effects of exposure